 Grammys 2021: The Ultimate Guide to Every Celebrity Sighting

-Prepare for a star-studded night to remember!
-Although the 63rd annual Grammy Awards has to do things differently this year given the COVID-19 pandemic, event organizers will soon prove...
+Talk about a star-studded night to remember!
+Although the 63rd annual Grammy Awards had to do things differently this year given the COVID-19 pandemic, event organizers quickly proved...

 More in www.eonline.com